Darim Rahmatallah

 A proprietary software license is used when the creator of the software maintains control over who uses the software, how they use it, and the code itself.
 This covers the vast majority of commercial licenses and the vast majority of commercially-available software, although there are exceptions.

 Any software that isn't proprietary falls under a few different open-source categories.
-Open-source software is shared publically and anyone who wants can take the code, customize it, and build on it.
+Open-source software is shared publicly and anyone who wants can take the code, customize it, and build on it.
 It's not necessarily free and there can be limits on how it's used, but the original developer still has much less control.
 That's why a proprietary software license is usually the way to go for companies that plan to sell their software.
 They can easily ensure quality and provide support and updates, all without making life too easy for potential competitors.

 What is a Commercial Software License?